magentabusiness/magentabusiness.github.io/_includes/templates/edge/install/run-edge-install-windows.md

 Launch windows shell (Command Prompt) as Administrator.
-Change directory to your ThingsBoard Edge installation directory.
+Change directory to your IoT Hub Edge installation directory.

-Execute **install.bat** script to install ThingsBoard Edge as a Windows service.
+Execute **install.bat** script to install IoT Hub Edge as a Windows service.
 This means it will be automatically started on system startup.
-Similar, **uninstall.bat** will remove ThingsBoard Edge from Windows services.
+Similar, **uninstall.bat** will remove IoT Hub Edge from Windows services.
 The output should be similar to this one:

   ```text